wsxiaoys/lil/readme.txt

        returns the number of items in a LIL list

      index <list> <index>
-       returns the <index>-th item in a LIL list
+       returns the <index>-th item in a LIL list.
+The indices begin from zero (so 0 is the first index, 1 is the second, etc)

+     indexof <list> <value>
+       returns the index of the first occurence of <value> in a LIL list.
+If the <value> does not exist indexof will return an empty string.
+The indices begin from zero (so 0 is the first index, 1 is the second, etc)

      append ["global"] <list> <value>
        appends the <value> value to the variable containing the <list>